Mutekeri/Classification_model_using-tensorflow/README.md

 If you’d like to use your own images, create a directory “(repository_location)\training_images”, then create a directory for each classification you’d like, then download at least 105 images of each type.

-For example, if you’d like to classify a... vs mountain b..., create the directories “(repository_location)\training_images\...” and “(repository_location)\training_images\....”, then download at least 105 images of each and save them to the applicable directories.
+For example, if you’d like to classify a... vs b..., create the directories “(repository_location)\training_images\...” and “(repository_location)\training_images\....”, then download at least 105 images of each and save them to the applicable directories.

 The images can be different sizes, but should be roughly square, and not especially large or small (i.e. substantially bigger than 50 x 50 and substantially smaller than 4000 x 4000).